farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 You can now use the value of `<MsgId>` (a field in the XML payload) to get the status of the payment with `GetPayment`.

-## Creating and Installing the CorDapp Jar
+## Creating and installing the CorDapp `.jar` file

-Once your dependencies are set correctly, you can build your CorDapp JAR(s) using the Gradle jar task
+Once your dependencies are set correctly, you can build your CorDapp `.jar` file(s) using the Gradle `jar` task

 Unix/Mac OSX: `./gradlew jar`

 Windows: `gradlew.bat jar`

-Each of the project’s modules will be compiled into its own CorDapp JAR.
-You can find these CorDapp JARs in the build/libs folders of each of the project’s modules.
+Each of the project’s modules will be compiled into its own CorDapp `.jar` file.
+You can find these CorDapp `.jar` files in the `build/libs` folders of each of the project’s modules.

 {{< note >}}
-The hash of the generated CorDapp JAR is not deterministic, as it depends on variables such as the timestamp at creation.
-Nodes running the same CorDapp must therefore ensure they are using the exact same CorDapp JAR, and not different versions of the JAR created from identical sources.
+The hash of the generated CorDapp `.jar` file is not deterministic, as it depends on variables such as the timestamp at creation.
+Nodes running the same CorDapp must therefore ensure they are using the exact same CorDapp `.jar` file, and not different versions of the `.jar` file created from identical sources.

-The filename of the JAR must include a unique identifier to deduplicate it from other releases of the same CorDapp.
+The file name of the `.jar` file must include a unique identifier to deduplicate it from other releases of the same CorDapp.
 This is typically done by appending the version string to the CorDapp’s name.
-This unique identifier should not change once the JAR has been deployed on a node.
-If it does, make sure no one is relying on FlowContext.appName in their flows (see Versioning).
+This unique identifier should not change once the `.jar` file has been deployed on a node.
+If it does change, make sure no one is relying on `FlowContext.appName` in their flows (see Versioning).
 {{< /note >}}

-At start-up, nodes will load any CorDapps present in their cordapps folder.
-In order to install a CorDapp on a node, the CorDapp JAR must be added to the <node_dir>/cordapps/ folder (where node_dir is the folder in which the node’s JAR and configuration files are stored) and the node restarted.
+At start-up, nodes will load any CorDapps present in their `cordapps` folder.
+In order to install a CorDapp on a node, the CorDapp `.jar` file must be added to the `<node_dir>/cordapps/` folder (where `node_dir` is the folder in which the node’s `.jar` file and configuration files are stored) and the node must be restarted.